Skeleton-Hacker/CLI_Reminder/README.md

 ## Automatic Notifications

-After installation, RemindMe will check for due reminders every minute and display desktop notifications automatically.
+After installation, RemindMe will check for due reminders every second and display desktop notifications automatically.
 This is handled by a systemd user service.

 ## Configuration